 Dessert at the Waldhaus Pub

 I’m going to let you in on a little secret.
 This quietly tucked away European-inspired pub is set away from the main hotel, down near the river.
 There is a path and staircase that lead you to the pub, which sells German beer and has wonderful evening views.

 A cozy pub with some scrumptious desserts that are worth the extra walk.
 This is my favorite place at the Fairmont Banff Springs, maybe even the most scenic restaurant in Banff.

 Final Thoughts on Staying at the Fairmont Banff Springs Hotel

 The history, the charm, and the grandiosity of the Castle in the Rockies might just sweep you off your feet.
 The pros to staying in this property, so perfectly positioned in the midst of one of the most incredible National Parks, far outweigh the cons.

-A stay at the Banff Springs isn’t cheap but seasonal deals in the off season and winter mean it could be more affordable than you think.
+A stay at the Banff Springs Hotel isn’t cheap but seasonal deals in the off-season and winter mean it could be more affordable than you think.
 Having stayed at several places in Banff, this one stands out as just that little bit more magical than the rest, only rivaled with the Rimrock nearby.
 For the best deal on a room try searching in late March, April, May, October, and November.

-So even if the Banff Springs Hotel it is slightly above your budget I think it’s worth it for at least a night.
+So even if the Banff Springs Hotel is slightly above your budget, I think it’s worth it for at least a night.
 Go ahead and treat yourself to a stay at a castle!